FAQ

 Please contact the exam coordinator, Carolin Thompson, for more information about exam logistics (x7192, access@lclark.edu).

-Find out more about Universal Design for Instruction on the Universal Design Resources page.
+Universal Design for Instruction (UDI) promotes inclusive teaching strategies that benefit all learners.
+Learn more by visiting the Universal Design Resources page.

 Student Accessibility is located in room 206 of Albany Quadrangle.